vanGoghhh/tp/docs/UserGuide.md

 **Hard disk** | Storage of information in a computer.
 **Repository** | Online container where your code can be stored, contributed to and managed over time.
 **Pull Request** | Formal request to merge one’s code into a larger codebase.
+**Bug** | A software bug is an error, flaw or fault in a computer program or system that causes it to produce an incorrect or unexpected result, or to behave in unintended ways.
+**Developer's Guide** | A guide that includes extensive guidance and reference materials to aid the developer in creating applications and extensions